 \subsection{Overview of the proposed method}

 Figure \ref{fig:architecture} shows the overall structure of the proposed method for extending autoencoder into generative models.
-As can be seen in the figure, the architecture of the proposed generative framework consists of an encoder, a decoder and a latent density estimator.
-The encoder and the decoder is used in the form of the deterministic mapping function.
-The encoder infers the latent vector $z$ from input data $x$ and the decoder outputs the reconstructed data $\hat{x}$ from $z$.
-The latent density estimator expresses the probability density function of $p_{\lambda}(z)$ explicitly.
+As can be seen in the figure, the architecture of the proposed generative framework consists of an encoder, a decoder and a latent density estimator (LDE).

+The encoder and the decoder are used in the form of the deterministic function.
+The LDE expresses the probability density function of $p_{\lambda}(z)$ explicitly.
 In the generation process, a latent vector $z'$ is randomly sampled from $p_{\lambda}(z)$ and generates new data $x'$ through the decoder.